110-kenichi/mame/README.md

    Note: You can change the value of audio latency, sampling rate and audio output interface by [Tool] menu.
          PortAudio is a low latency sound engine.
 See http://www.portaudio.com/
+   Note: Allow ★firewall communication to MAmidiMEmo and your DAW.

 4. Select MIDI I/F from toolbar.
 MAmidiMEmo will recevie MIDI message from the selected MIDI I/F.